nicolas-tdc/weave-core/README.md

 # weave

-__Launch commands from root directory__
+Weave is a light bash framework allows to easily aggregate and run services as a single application.

 ## Commands

+**From weave root directory**

 - Create weave application
 ```bash
 ./weave.sh create
 ```

-- Update weave and submodules.
+- Update weave and services' submodules.
 ```bash
 ./weave.sh update
 ```